mannyray/fractalMapping/README.md

 g++ -std=c++11 -o (de)compress (de)compress.cc ../blockImage.cc ../compareImages.cc
 ```

 Some additional requirements and commands may be required for the directories.
+Those requirements will be described when appropriate.

 <h2>
 <a name="lf">
 Library Features
 </a>
 </h2>
 Next few sections will discuss features and results of different fractal compression implementations.
-The algorithms written do not encode the mappings in the most space efficient format, but simple methods to do add this and results of such actions is discussed.
+The algorithms written do not encode the mappings in the most space efficient format, but simple methods to add this and results of such actions is discussed.

 The fractal compression algorithms have a very 'slow' nature to them because they require finding optimal mappings between pixel blocks in an image.
-This requires checking all possible block to block comparisons.
+This requires checking all possible block to block combinations.
 No additional comments on runtime will be made other than compress and decompress code can take a few seconds to run for a standart 512x512 pixel image such as 'lenna'.

 <h2>
 <a name="rf">